PaulHazelden/TheOtherPlace/README.md

 product lineup.
 I have found that the subject of Hell repels and scares many people, who make all kinds of assumptions about the content without reading a word.

-After this, for a long time I did not had the emotional energy to jump through the hoops needed to persuade another publisher to take it on.
+For a long time after this, I did not had the emotional energy to jump through the hoops needed to persuade another publisher to take it on.
 But in 2025, over about a month, I received two offers of
 publication: one from Wipf & Stock and the other from Texianer Verlag.